patternfly/patternfly-react/packages/react-core/src/components/MenuToggle/examples/MenuToggle.md

 ```

 ### Split button toggle with text label

-To display text in a menu toggle, add a label to the `items` property of `splitButtonOptions`.
+To display text in a split button menu toggle, add a label to the `items` property of `splitButtonOptions`.

 ```ts file='MenuToggleSplitButtonCheckboxWithText.tsx'
 ```

 ### Split button toggle with variant styling

 Variant styling can be applied to split button toggles to adjust their appearance for different scenarios.
-The following example applies “primary” styling to the toggles shown.
+Both "primary" and "secondary" variants can be used with split button toggles.
+The following example uses “primary” styling.

 ```ts file='MenuToggleSplitButtonCheckboxPrimary.tsx'
 ```